LD4P/linked_data_authorities/qa_agrovoc/README.md

 * [Swagger Config](https://github.com/NatLibFi/Skosmos/blob/master/swagger.json)
 * [Download](https://aims-fao.atlassian.net/wiki/spaces/AGV/pages/2949126/Releases) (n-triples or rdf-xml)

-## Creating a local cache of NALT authority data
+## Creating a local cache of AGROVOC authority data

 You can create a local cache of AGROVOC authority data by [downloading](https://aims-fao.atlassian.net/wiki/spaces/AGV/pages/2949126/Releases) (n-triples or rdf-xml) it into a local triplestore.
 There are a number of triplestores that you can use for this purpose.
 See the [ld4p/linked_data_authorities documentation](https://github.com/ld4p/linked_data_authorities/blob/master/README.md) for more information on setting up a local cache server.